 Learning to be able to create that ideal encounter does require the polish from constant training, but also of what Silver would call “perfect understanding.”

 Tempo is not well explained in Aikido – ironically because of the focus on ki-musubi, or matched times.
 Because Aikido’s goal is that unified movement, most students never learn the tempo of combat.
 The concept of a beat and a half-beat are as critical in combat as is the feint to draw the opponent off time.
-In class, I demonstrate the concept of tempo and beats by moving away from a ki-hon presentation of technique by showing it as a bunkai (application) or with a different rhythm – breaking Aikido’s smooth lines into a staccato found in Karate.
+In class, I demonstrate the concept of tempo and beats by moving away from a ki-hon presentation of technique by showing it as a bunkai (application) or with a different rhythm – breaking Aikido’s smooth lines into a staccato found in Karate and other arts.
 My intention is to expand the understanding of the movement patterns so that they are perceived as what they are – universal lines of motion.
 Most recently in class I demonstrated how ikkyo omote is the same when applied from shomen, or tsuki, or ai-hanmi katatedori.
 But I also demonstrated how ikkyo omote is the same movement as what a Karateka would know from one-step kumite as a chudan block followed by a chudan tsuki or what in sword and dagger play would be a sombrada followed by a dagger thrust.
 The lines of movement are universal, just played at different tempos and ranges.
-The single biggest problem in learning a martial art (and I fault/include myself in this generalization) is understanding the art as a collection/compendium of techniques.
+The single biggest problem in learning a martial art is understanding the art as a collection/compendium of techniques.
 This of course is fostered in the hierarchical nature of the testing requirements, each rank requires cumulatively more techniques to be mastered and demonstrated for proficiency.
 Perhaps there isn’t a better method to transmit the art, but I think it can lead to years of myopia.
 We perceive the encounters as discrete techniques and rarely progress to the universal lines.
 Universal sounds grandiose, but I steal that term from Master at Arms James A. Keating.
 “Universal” in his presentation is not to imply an arrogance of understanding, but to key us to the fact that given the limitations of the human body, there are a highly delimited number of ways that humans move.
 Every culture may put important flavors on the methods but given the way the human body is constructed we have universal limitations and therefore will all move through space and encounter each other on the same planes of action.
 It is an amazingly liberating and productive concept to re-frame the skills you have been learning and mastering for years.
 For me, I am trying to steal as much from his conceptualization of a universal framework and show the connective links – presentations from karate or kenpo for the staccato rhythms, sword and dagger for the integrated (wheeling) planes of engagement – to illustrate the concepts that may otherwise remain hidden in the art of Aikido.

 Returning to the basic 8 cuts